-The risk of developing Alzheimer disease appears to be increased by many factors that affect the heart and blood vessels.
-These include high blood pressure, atherosclerotic heart disease, stroke, and diabetes.
+The risk of developing Alzheimer’s disease appears to be increased by many factors that affect the heart and blood vessels.
+These include high blood pressure, atherosclerotic heart disease, stroke, diabetes, and elevated cholesterol.

-So, although there’s no definitive way to prevent the disease, not smoking, keeping blood pressure and cholesterol at healthy levels, regular exercise, maintaining a healthy weight and eating a healthy are all sensible measures.
+So, although there’s no definitive way to prevent the disease, not smoking, keeping blood pressure and cholesterol at healthy levels, regular exercise, maintaining a healthy weight, and eating healthy are all sensible measures.

-Alzheimer disease is a progressive disorder, where dementia symptoms gradually worsen over several years.
-In its early stages, memory loss is mild, but with late-stage Alzheimer disease, individuals lose the ability to carry on a conversation and respond to their environment.
+Alzheimer’s disease is a progressive disorder, where dementia symptoms gradually worsen over several years.
+In its early stages, memory loss is mild, but with late-stage Alzheimer’s disease, individuals lose the ability to carry on a conversation and respond to their environment.

 5. What Is Vascular Dementia?

 The symptoms of vascular dementia can vary widely, depending on the area of the brain affected by vascular injury.
-As in Alzheimer disease, memory loss is often pronounced.
+As in Alzheimer’s disease, memory loss is often pronounced.

 Symptoms typical of cerebrovascular disease may often be present.
 Examples are difficulties with speech or walking and numbness or paralysis of one side of the face or body.

 In many cases, a clinically diagnosed stroke appears to initiate the onset of symptoms.
 Hence the term poststroke dementia.